zozzlethena/docs/pages/tokenomics.md

  * 100 `$VELO` locked for 4 years will become 100 `$veVELO`
  * 100 `$VELO` locked for 1 year will become 25 `$veVELO`

+The longer the lock-up time, the more voting power (voting weight) and more rewards the `$veVELO` receives.

 ## ve(3,3) Mechanics

 Velodrome Finance mechanics represent a combination of two DeFi concepts: